Hello to Amasty blog readers!

 - You get a centralized interface to manage your products and an informative dashboard to track all the needed metrics.
 Working with such essentials as shipping, order fulfillment, payments, and taxes becomes much easier.

-Now, let’s move on to the technicalities of entering Magento Marketplace.
+Now, let’s move on to the technicalities of entering the Marketplace.

 Create a package